xavierliang/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

 The script will stop running if your computer falls asleep.
 You can adjust your 'Energy Saver' settings in System Preferences or download [Caffeine app](https://intelliscapesolutions.com/apps/caffeine) to keep your Mac awake.

 ## Compatibility
-Currently **not compatible** with Whole Foods orders from primenow.amazon.com.
-Currently only compatible with Amazon Fresh and Whole Foods orders from amazon.com.
-Prime Now compatibility may be added eventually.
-Check [here](https://github.com/ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/issues/23) for any progress.

 **Before using this tool**, ensure that your checkout page looks **exactly** like the examples in the _Compatible_ section below.
 This tool currently only works for some regions because Amazon's checkout pages seem to vary based on your location and I designed the tool based on the page I see in my region.
 If your checkout page doesn't look like the examples in the _Compatible_ or _Incompatible_ sections below, this tool may still work for you but no guarantees.